-Right now your brain is equating failure to death.
+Right now, your brain is equating failure to death.
 The only way to prove it otherwise is to show it.

 You can do this by overriding the negative voice that preaches unnecessary caution.

-2. Reframe your story – success is not an ‘either/or’ option, include ‘some’ in your narrative.
+Reframe your story – success is not an ‘either/or’ option, include ‘some’ in your narrative.

 Rewrite this narrative by evaluating how you are processing your decisions, judging the outcomes or even setting the standards for yourself.

-Fear of imperfection leads us to see our achievements in either black or white.
-This makes us risk averse and develop the ‘go big or go home’ mentality.
-Being in this mental space robs you of the opportunity of exercising your innovation and creativity.
+The fear of imperfection leads us to see our achievements in either black or white.
+This makes us risk-averse and develops the ‘go big or go home’ mentality.
+Being in this mental space robs you of the opportunity to exercise your innovation and creativity.

-A perfectionist will further escalate the situation by equating a single isolated failure to draw conclusions about your skills, abilities and personality.
-So, his narrative goes from, “I failed at this” to “I am a failure.”
+A perfectionist will further escalate the situation by equating a single isolated failure to conclude her skills, abilities, and personality.
+So, her narrative goes from, “I failed at this” to “I am a failure.”

-In reality between success and failure, there is progress.
+In reality, between success and failure, there is progress.

 If you take yourself out of this mental corner, your opportunities expand.
-Why not try to view decisions as a banquet of different choices?
+Why not try to view decisions as a bouquet of different choices?

-3. Just do it – embrace the fear of failure to overcome it
+Just do it – embrace the fear of failure to overcome it

-Fear of failure can help you prepare better and keep you on your toes.
-But its unhealthy manifestation and can paralyze you into becoming a spectator of life, one who is afraid to participate.
+The fear of failure can help you prepare better and keep you on your toes.
+But its unhealthy manifestation can paralyze you into becoming a spectator of life, one who is afraid to participate.

 Fear is a limiting emotion.

-If you do it over and over again failing will become familiar and you will fear the barriers less each time.
+If you do it over and over again, failing will become familiar, and you will fear the barriers less each time.